BUDDHA Shakyamuni (480-400 BCE)

 Lineage: Mazu (709-88) --> Baizhang (720-814) --> Guishan Lingyou (771-853) --> Yangshan

 Dharma Siblings: Lingyun (n.d), Jingzhao (n.d.), Xiangyan (d.
 898), Liu Tiemo (n.d.)

 Heirs: Xita (n.d.), Nanta (850-938)

-Yangshan was the main disciple of Guishan Lingyou, and together they are the founding figures of the Guiyang school, one of the "Five Houses of Zen" ("Guiyang" from GUIshan + YANGshan).
-When his parents refused permission for him to leave home to become a monk, he cut off two of his fingers to demonstrate his resolve.
-Before Guishan, Yangshan studied with various masters, including Danyuan Yingzhen, the famous disciple of National Teacher Nanyang Huizhong.
+Yangshan became a monk at age 17.
+When his parents at first refused permission for him to leave home to become a monk, he cut off two of his fingers to demonstrate his resolve.
+He studied with various masters, including Danyuan Yingzhen, disciple of National Teacher Nanyang Huizhong.
 With Danyuan, Yangshan had his first great insight.
-With Guishan, teacher and pupil had the closest spiritual affinity.
+After Danyuan's death, he went to study with Guishan Lingyou and became Guishan's main disciple.
+Together they are the founders of the Guiyang school, one of the "Five Houses of Zen" ("Guiyang" from GUIshan + YANGshan).
+Teacher and pupil had the closest spiritual affinity.
 The Guiyang school is thus characterized by the gentle master-disciple-friends style of teaching, in contrast to the fervent, energetic, and often physical methods employed by other descendants of Mazu (e.g., Huangbo, Linji).
 The school is also distinct in its use of esoteric metaphors and imagery.
 Yangshan taught at Mt.
 Yang, Yuan Region (Jiangxi).
 Posthumous name: Tongzhi.